ahmedkaludi/easy-table-of-contents/README.txt

 * Fragment caching for improved performance.
 * Improve SEO by adding options to add nofollow to TOC link and wrap TOC nav in noindex tag.
 * Improve accessibility.
-* Add Bullet and Arrow options for lis counter style.
+* Add Bullet and Arrow options for list counter style.

 = Credit =